The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 How to get there:

-Miners Beach is a 16-minute (10.4 mile) drive east of Munising, Michigan, and is accessible for all types of vehicles.
-Once you arrive, to get to the beach you’ll walk from the parking area to a short boardwalk, and then down two flights of wooden stairs.
+Miners Beach is a 16-minute (10.4 mile) drive east of Munising, Michigan.
+Once you arrive, to get to the beach you’ll walk from the parking area to a short boardwalk, and then down wooden stairs.

 Elliot Falls